How To Answer the Question “Why Do You Want To Leave Your Current Job?” (With Sample Answers)

 Sample Answer 1:

 “I love to travel and meet new people and my current job offers the best of both worlds.
-However, I feel it is time for me to slow down a bit.
+But, I feel it is time for me to slow down a bit.

-I have been travelling for my job for almost three to four days a week and I don't get enough time to spend with my family.
+I have been travelling for my job for almost three to four days a week and I do not get enough time to spend with my family.
 So I would like to bring it down a notch and try to balance my professional and personal lives.”

 Sample Answer 2: